Latest Updates

 4 Reasons to Choose the Dyson V10 Absolute

-There isn’t much variance in cleaning performance among these cordless vacuums, so consumers will need to look at other factors when deciding.
+There isn’t much variation in cleaning performance among these cordless vacuums, so consumers will need to consider other factors when deciding.

-Also, price-wise, these are close, but that will vary depending on the season.
+Also, price-wise, these are close, though that will vary by season.

 Do you prioritize capacity?
-The Dyson V10’s larger dustbin lets it clean a larger area without emptying as often.
+The Dyson V10’s larger dustbin lets it clean a larger area without needing to empty as often.

 Do you need to clean lots of long hair?
 Surprisingly, the LG CordZero is better, especially on carpets, where it gets more.